grimoiredecs/Computer_Network_Assignment_1/diary.md

 20/10/2024
 BACK FROM MIDTERM, FOCUS MORE ON THE ASSIGNMENT (1) NOW.
 Kent (Khôi) will take care of the second assignment (for now).

+Note that the "DHT.py" is a rough and makeshift implementation of DHT (not quite related to out assignment).